Service

 Radiation therapy is a critical component of breast cancer treatment, with clear benefits for reducing local recurrence and improving survival.
 But it has significant and permanent effects on the surrounding tissue that directly shape what reconstruction can achieve.

-One of the most important, and most difficult, things for patients to understand is that the effects of radiation on tissue last a lifetime.
+One of the most important, and most difficult, things to understand is that these effects last a lifetime.
+They are central to every reconstructive decision we make.

-• Autologous (natural tissue) reconstruction is the preferred approach.
-Flap procedures such as DIEP, PAP, or LAP flap surgery bring healthy, well-vascularised tissue from elsewhere in the body to the radiated area.
-This not only provides reliable reconstruction but gradually improves the surrounding tissue over time through restored blood flow.
-Autologous reconstruction also carries a lower complication profile in radiated patients than implant-based approaches.
+Your own tissue is the preferred approach.
+Flap procedures such as DIEP, PAP, or LAP flaps bring healthy, well-vascularized tissue from elsewhere in the body to the radiated area.
+This provides reliable reconstruction and gradually improves the surrounding tissue over time through restored blood flow, with a lower complication profile in radiated patients than implant-based approaches.

-• Implant-based reconstruction remains an option, but with substantially higher risk.
-Research has shown that radiation increases the risk of implant complications, including capsular contracture, infection, and implant loss, by five to six times.
+Implants remain an option, with substantially higher risk.
+Research has shown that radiation increases the risk of implant complications, including capsular contracture infection, and implant loss, by five to six times.
 Critically, this elevated risk does not diminish over time.

-Can radiation affect a reconstruction you already have?
+Can radiation affect a reconstruction I already have?

 Yes.
-Radiation delivered after an implant or flap is already in place can cause changes to an existing reconstruction, including increased capsular contracture, tissue tightening, skin discoloration, changes in shape of tissue or implant, and changes in implant position or flap appearance.
+Radiation delivered after an implant or flap is in place can cause increased capsular contracture, tissue tightening, skin discoloration, and changes in the shape or position of the implant or flap.
 If you have noticed changes to your reconstruction following radiation, they are worth evaluating.
+When an implant reconstruction has struggled in a radiated field, conversion to your own tissue frequently resolves problems that implant revision alone cannot.
+When a reconstruction has failed outright, repair is usually still possible.

 Finding the right path forward

 There is no single answer.
-At Altris, we carefully evaluate each patient's tissue quality, reconstructive history, overall health, and personal goals before making any recommendations.
-Education and shared decision-making are the foundation of everything we do, and especially in the complex setting of reconstruction after radiation.
+We evaluate tissue quality, reconstructive history, overall health, and personal goals before making any recommendation.
+Education and shared decision-making are the foundation of everything we do, especially in the complex setting of reconstruction after radiation.
+A lifetime effect deserves a plan built for a lifetime.

 our philosophy